-Summarized below are significant developments that have occurred in our Natural Gas Pipelines, Liquids Pipelines and Energy businesses, respectively, and certain acquisitions, dispositions, events or conditions which have had an influence on that development, during the last three financial years and year to date in 2015.
+Summarized below are significant developments that have occurred in our Natural Gas Pipelines, Liquids Pipelines and Energy businesses, respectively, and certain acquisitions, dispositions, events or conditions which have had an influence on that development, during the last three financial years and year to date in 2016.
+Further information about changes in our business that we expect to occur during the current financial year can be found in the Natural Gas Pipelines - Outlook, Liquids Pipelines - Outlook and Energy - Outlook sections of the MD&A, which sections of the MD&A are incorporated by reference herein.